Q-Minh/nihu/dox/installation.md

 The installation process {#install_process}
 ========================

-It is worth mentioning that since NiHu is a template library, you do not need to compile any sources in order to use NiHu's C++ core.
+It is worth mentioning that since NiHu is a template library, you do not need to compile any sources to use NiHu's C++ core.
 You can simply include the header files found in the directory `nihu/src` in order to compile your own C++ codes using the features implemented in NiHu (see [below](#install_compile_cpp)).
-However, the installation process lets you to compile tutorials, tests and mex files for NiHu's Matlab interface.
+However, the installation process lets you to compile tutorials, tests and `mex` files for NiHu's Matlab interface.
-Furthermore if you complete the installation, you can make sure, that you have all necessery prerequisites that are needed to use NiHu.
+Furthermore if you complete the installation, you can make sure that you have all necessary prerequisites that are needed to use NiHu.
 Therefore, it is highly recommended to complete the installation before using the NiHu toolbox.

 NiHu is installed using the free cross-platform make tool [cmake] on all supported platforms.